finbourne/luminesce-sdk-python/sdk/docs/SqlBackgroundExecutionApi.md

     start_at = '2013-10-20T19:20:30+01:00' # datetime | Start point (of the timestampFieldName field) for the histogram (optional)
     end_at = '2013-10-20T19:20:30+01:00' # datetime | End point (of the timestampFieldName field) for the histogram (optional)
     bucket_size = 'bucket_size_example' # str | Optional histogram bucket width.
-If not provided a set number of buckets between start/end range will be generated. (optional) filter = 'filter_example' # str | Further limits the fetched results beyond that of the original query. - An ODATA filter per Finbourne.Filtering syntax, e.g. `SomeField eq 'Hello'` - Or raw SqLite SQL, this must then begin with `WHERE ` and is more flexible, e.g. `strftime('%Y-%m', SomeDateField) = '2026-06'` (optional) json_proper = False # bool | Should this be text/json (not json-encoded-as-a-string) (optional) (default to False)
+If not provided a set number of buckets between start/end range will be generated. (optional) filter = 'filter_example' # str | Further limits the rows counted beyond that of the original query.
+An ODATA filter per Finbourne.Filtering syntax, e.g. `SomeField eq 'Hello'` or `SomeField in 'a', 'b'` (optional) json_proper = False # bool | Should this be text/json (not json-encoded-as-a-string) (optional) (default to False)

     try: